pivotal/docs-tap/app-live-view/about-app-live-view.hbs.md

 ## <a id="deployment"></a> Deployment

-A connector is a component responsible for discovering and registering multiple apps with the Application Live View running on a Kubernetes cluster and is installed as a Deployment by default.
+A connector is a component responsible for discovering and registering multiple apps with Application Live View running on a Kubernetes cluster.
-There is also a mechanism to switch to DaemonSet or Namespace-scoped as required.
+The connector is installed as a Kubernetes Deployment by default, but you can switch to DaemonSet or Namespace-scoped mode if required.